 - Have around 250 employees, with a long list of open positions.

 Although it shares many of the same features as other crypto platforms, Uphold prides itself on being an “anything to anything” trading platform.
-This means that you’re able to directly trade any supported asset, such as Bitcoin, for any other supported asset, like gold, in a single transaction.
+This means that you’re able to directly trade any supported asset, such as Bitcoin, for any other supported asset, like Ethereum, in a single transaction.

 Here are some important things to know: